dzhi/DV-routing-project/README.txt

 (TODO) Actually route a file
     and show the route that it took
-    ... by having each router along the way write info to its log file (Done) Detect when router is killed
+    ... by having each router along the way write info to its log file

+	(TODO) Handle a data packet that needs forward (forward and write to log) (TODO) Handle a data packet that is destined for you (write info and body to log) (Done) Conditionally make router act as a traffic generator and write to its log

+(Done) Detect when router is killed
 (Done) Be able to handle killing a router
 (Done) Start overall program (probably shell script to start multiple routers in different terminal windows)